-Mutsumi Hinoura Gyuto knife falls under the Gyuto knife type.
-Gyuto knives were originally designed for cutting larger pieces of beef, which is where their name came from – it literally means “a cow sword”.
-Now, they are the must have knife in the kitchen as they are very versatile – they can easily cut meat, vegetables and fruit.
+Like all Gyuto knives, this Mutsumi Hinoura Gyuto was originally designed for cutting larger pieces of beef, which is where its name came from – it literally means “a cow sword”.
+Now, the Gyuto is a must have knife in the kitchen due to its versatility – it can easily cut meat, vegetables and fruit.

 The knife can be used for almost every task in the kitchen.
 It cuts tofu, chops squashes, dices tomatoes, and slices steaks.
-That is why it is the must-have item in every kitchen knife set collection, small or big.
-The Mutsumi Hinoura Gyuto also makes a very good carving knife that can double as a multipurpose knife for everyday use.
+The Mutsumi Hinoura Gyuto will make food prep more enjoyable and easier, it is truly a multipurpose knife for everyday use.

 Shirogami #2 is very responsive to sharpening stones, taking an extremely fine, biting edge easily.
-With the soft iron cladding, Hinoura-san’s shirogami knives are wonderful to thin as well.
-Shirogami and iron are both reactive, keep these dry when not in use to avoid rust.
+As shirogami and iron are both reactive, keep these dry when not in use to avoid rust.
 Please remember that the core is not stainless and should be dried after use (check our maintenance tips here).
-It will develop a dark patina with normal use, but any orange rust should be removed with a light abrasive or sharpening.
+The blade will develop a dark patina with normal use, but any orange rust should be removed with a light abrasive or sharpening.

 Like most equipment, knives need a little love and care.
 You need to sharpen them regularly and depending on the type of steel, dry them immediately after use.
 These are 3 general rules you should follow: